PrestonBlackburn/first-airflow-data-pipeline/README.md

 Dags - Dags that were used in airflow
 Sagemaker - Sagemaker processing job code to generate t-sne data
 Table Creation Github - Creating the initial data in aurora db from csv files

+#### Note:
+Added "apache-airflow-providers-snowflake" as an additional dependency in the docker compose file